Litas-dev/Azeroth-Legacy-Addons-Mirror/README.md

 ## Contribution
 This mirror is automated.
 Please do not manually edit files here unless you are fixing a specific metadata issue.
 To add new addons, update the upstream list in the launcher's scraper.

+## This repository indexes third-party addons.

+Where an addon includes a license that permits redistribution, it is mirrored here under that license and remains the property of its author.

+Where an addon license is not clearly stated, only a link to the original source is provided.
+No ownership is claimed over any third-party addons.

+If you are an author and would like your addon removed or credited differently, please open an issue and it will be handled immediately.